alphanodes/additionals/docs/manual.rst

 =================================  =====================================================================================================
 Field                              Description
 =================================  =====================================================================================================
-Wiki PDF header                    This block will display the defined text in front of the regular Wiki page content in the PDF view.
-                                   The use of macros is very restricted.
-And it is not possible to add images.
-                                   You can only use your Wiki text syntax to adjust the text display.
 Remove Wiki title from PDF view    When activated the general Wiki title info in the page header of the PDF viewl will not be displayed.
 Remove attachments from PDF view   When activated the attachments will not be displayed in the PDF view of a Wiki page.
 =================================  =====================================================================================================